 Following the award of a Subject Specialist network grant by Arts Council in 2012 the association became the SSN for the transport and engineering sector and has made good progress with the assistance of funding.
 This funding also enabled ABTEM to provide support for the Motoring Collections SSN, a relationship which will continues.
 In 2016 the association joined with the STI (Science Technology & Industry) Subject Specialist network broadening its remit further.

-2018 has seen the completion of the biggest project undertaken by ABTEM – the updating of the Museums & Galleries Commission ‘Standards for the Care of Larger & Working Objects’ originally published in 1994.
+2018 saw the completion of the biggest project undertaken by ABTEM – the updating of the Museums & Galleries Commission ‘Standards for the Care of Larger & Working Objects’ originally published in 1994.

-Following a successful scoping exercise undertaken by Rob-Shorland-Ball in 2015 and 2016 and the award of a grant of £47,645 from Arts Council England, the association worked with consultants IRHC to produced the new ‘Guidelines for the Care and Operation of Larger and Working Historic Objects’, published on 15 February 2018.
+Following the award of a grant of £47,645 from Arts Council England, the association worked with consultants IRHC to produced the new ‘Guidelines for the Care and Operation of Larger and Working Historic Objects’, published in February 2018.
 More information about the Guidelines can be found at http://www.abtemguidelines.org